Skip to content

 Who founded Aescia?

-Aescia was founded by James Kurrle, a critical-care physician trained and practising across Montréal and Sydney, and Vasken Dermardiros, a machine-learning PhD from Concordia University.
+Aescia was founded by James Kurrle, a critical-care physician trained and practising across rural and metropolitan New South Wales (Wagga Wagga and Sydney), and Vasken Dermardiros, a machine-learning PhD from Concordia University.
 James is the CEO and authors the clinical pathway engine.
 Vasken is the CTO and owns hosting, AI inference, EMR integration, and pathway authoring infrastructure.

 When was Aescia founded?